San Diego Adderall Rehab

 Treatment & Prognosis

 The individual will then need to go through a detoxification process.
-Depending on the dosage level and length of the substance abuse, it will determine if a person needs medically supervised detoxification.
+Depending on the dosage level and length of the substance abuse, will determine if a person needs medically supervised detoxification.
 Some people may choose to do this process at home.
 Others who abused the drug at higher levels will go through detox in a medically supervised setting.

 Currently, there is no medication-assisted treatment to treat this addiction.
 Following detox, the most effective treatment options for Adderall addiction are behavioral health therapies.
 Behavioral treatment may include: